Clinical Medical Assisting

 Diploma Program Overview

-The Clinical Medical Assisting (CMA) diploma program provides an in-depth study of the medical science of the human body including anatomy, physiology and pathology of the body systems, clinical techniques including examining room procedures, medical lab procedures, medical terminology, pharmacology and administrative procedures.
-The CMA diploma program prepares the graduate to pursue entry-level positions in the healthcare field working in clinical and/or administrative settings under a variety of titles: Medical Assistants, Medical Receptionist, Medical Office Administrator, Medical Technician, Cardiac Technician amongst others.
+The Clinical Medical Assisting diploma program provides an in-depth study of the medical science of the human body including anatomy, physiology and pathology of the body systems, clinical techniques including examining room procedures, medical lab procedures, medical terminology, pharmacology and administrative procedures.
+The Clinical Medical Assisting diploma program prepares the graduate to pursue entry-level positions in the healthcare field working in clinical and/or administrative settings under a variety of titles: Medical Assistants, Medical Receptionist, Medical Office Administrator, Medical Technician, Cardiac Technician amongst others.

-According to the Occupational Outlook Handbook from the Bureau of Labor Statistics, clinical medical assistants’ duties may vary depending on the state or type of healthcare facility where they are employed.
+According to the Occupational Outlook Handbook from the Bureau of Labor Statistics, in clinical medical assisting duties may vary depending on the state or type of healthcare facility where they are employed.
 They may perform some or all of the following duties¹:

 - Perform basic laboratory test